-Results from the sampling efforts related to the EAHCP sampling program are discussed in the following paragraphs.
+Results from the sampling efforts related to the EAHCP sampling program are discussed in the sections that follow.
 Results are discussed by sample type for Comal Springs, followed by a separate discussion by sample type for San Marcos Springs.
-Sample events are listed in the order of stormwater samples, PDS, and POCIS.
-Laboratory reports are provided in Appendix G. SWCA staff reviewed the laboratory data, and the results of that review are provided as Appendix H (data validation discussion).
-Each sample location (latitude/longitude), name, and other location information are summarized in Appendix I.
+Sample events are listed in the order of sediment samples, stormwater samples, PDS, and POCIS.
+Laboratory analyses and field parameters are provided in Appendix G of this report.
+SWCA staff reviewed and validated the laboratory data; the results are presented in Appendix H of this report.
+Each sample location (latitude/longitude), name, and other location information are summarized in Appendix I of this report.